Once a month, we stop practicing and invite you to show off your best work.

 Show Off Your Best Work

-Here’s how this writing competition works.
+Here’s how the competition works.

 Here’s the exciting part.
 If your piece is chosen, I will work with you on making it the best it can be.
 We’ll work on making your images shine, your prose sparkle, your dialogue sing, and your grammar… not suck.